What is Aldactazide?

 Do not share this medicine with another person, even if they have the same symptoms you have.

-This medication can cause unusual results with certain medical tests.
-Tell any doctor who treats you that you are using hydrochlorothiazide and spironolactone.
+This medicine can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using Aldactazide.

-If you need surgery, tell the surgeon ahead of time that you are using hydrochlorothiazide and spironolactone.
+If you need surgery, tell the surgeon ahead of time that you are using Aldactazide.
 You may need to stop using the medicine for a short time.

 Store at room temperature away from moisture and heat.